 A Special Dance

 Many weddings feature the traditional father-daughter dance but why not take it a step further to make it one to remember?
 If dad’s got two left feet, perhaps you can spend some quality time together by attending dance lessons prior to the big day, whether to learn to dance a bit better or maybe even pull off a choreographed routine.
-Or you can surprise him with the song you dance to by selecting a sentimental song you both have a connection to.
+Or you can surprise them with the song you dance to by selecting a sentimental song you both have a connection to.

 Ask Him to Officiate

 What could be a bigger honor than being asked to officiate your child’s wedding?
 While it may take a bit of preparation to become qualified (or not—these days you can get ordained in five minutes online), it can be considered the ultimate compliment to be asked to be the person who makes your marriage real.
 With the opportunity to share loving words and special moments with all in attendance while making your union official, you can work with your dad to create the ultimate ceremony.
-Not only will he have a huge part in your special day, but we’re pretty sure the honor will be all his.
+Not only will your dad have a huge part in your special day, but we’re pretty sure the honor will be all theirs.

-A Daddy-Daughter “First Look”
+A Parent-Child “First Look”

 An Unexpected Shout-Out

 Many times fathers of the bride will read a speech at the rehearsal dinner or at the wedding itself while welcoming guests and sharing memories and words of wisdom.
-Why not turn the tables a bit, and instead give him a special shout-out, too?
+Why not turn the tables a bit, and instead give your dad a special shout-out, too?
 You and your fiancé may want to take a moment to thank all of your parents, or anyone who made your special day possible and memorable—just a minute or two of time to verbalize your love and appreciation could mean the world.